Are You Wondering If We Have Experience with Your Case Type?

 Husband and Wife were both good parents and very involved with the children.

-This was worked out using a team.
+This was worked out using a Collaborative team.
 We had a neutral therapist working on the children's issues, such as taking the children after school, taking the kids to their activities, helping with homework, doctor's visits, dentists, weekend activities, etc. Plus, sometimes one or the other of the parents had to work late and couldn't pick up the kids.
 Both parents were open to new ideas and that really helped.

 Our neutral financial advisor helped the parties work out a budget and cash flow analysis for each parent post-divorce.
 That helped them make realistic financial decisions.
 They came to agreements on child support and then sharing expenses for the kids' many activities.
 Although they didn't have a perfect post-divorce relationship, they did work together well for the kids' sake.

 The parties sold their old house and were able to find two appropriate houses close to each other so the kids could easily go back and forth on their own schedules.
 The parents ended up letting the kids decide where they wanted to be and how long they would stay.
+We normally don't do that, but the kids were in their late teens.

 As many parents discover, teenage kids often manage their own schedules.
 They have school, extracurricular and social activities, and some work.
 Parents can't just demand the kids comply with an arbitrary schedule.
 Not even when families are intact.
 When families split and there are teenage kids, their thoughts and plans need to be taken into account.
 The Collaborative process, working with a neutral therapist or child specialist, encourages flexibility in sharing time with teenage kids.